-The funding sources upon which CSD relies to maintain the 10 parks, trails and streetscapes in this part of Elk Grove – known as “Benefit Zone 3” – is insufficient to cover increasing costs for water and services.
-This budget shortfall could not be closed with the use of reserve funds as it has been since 2009.
-As a result, CSD had to reduce staffing hours and contractor services effective July 1, 2018 to save approximately $129,000, almost enough to close the funding gap.
-The balance of the FY 2018-19 deficit ($79,362) will be covered by reserve funds.
+The Landscape & Lighting benefit assessment Cosumnes CSD relies on to maintain the 10 parks, trails and street landscaping in this part of Elk Grove – known as “Benefit Zone 3” – is insufficient to cover increasing costs for water, services and asset replacement.
+This budget shortfall has been closed with the use of reserve funds since 2009.
+Unfortunately, reserve funds are beginning to dry up and may soon be depleted.
+As a result, Cosumnes CSD was forced to reduce staffing hours and contractor services effective July 1, 2018.
+These measures saved approximately $129,000.
+The balance of the FY 2018-19 deficit, $79,362, will be covered with the use of reserve funds.

 Residents in the Elk Grove West / Vineyard Park area can expect the following reduced services through, at a minimum, the current budget year, which ends June 30, 2019: